MPS | CurriculumTuition/Scholarships | Internship | Presentations | Apply | FAQs | Contact Us

 The Master of Professional Science in Biomedical and Health Informatics internship is an individualized, mentored, experiential learning opportunity that serves as a bridge between a student’s academic training and non-academic practice.
 Required of all students in PSM programs, the internship provides special opportunities for learning that are different from, supplementary to, and supportive of the academic components of the BMHI program.

 Students must complete nine credit hours in the program prior to starting their internship.
 The timing of the internship can vary from student to student; however, most full-time students will engage in the internship during the first summer of their program.
-Internship opportunities should be at least 400 hours long and should involve work that is of value to the organization.
-The sponsoring organization professional and at least one UNC-CH faculty member will provide mentoring throughout the internship.
+Internship opportunities should involve work that is related to health informatics and of value to the organization.
+The sponsoring organization professional and internship manager will provide mentoring and guidance throughout the internship.

 Important Steps

-1. Review internship documents in Sakai and contact CHIP program coordinator with any questions.
+1. Review internship documents in Sakai and contact CHIP internship manager AND program coordinator with any questions.

-2. Meet with faculty advisor to review internship process and discuss career objectives, internship goals, and internship opportunities.
+2. Meet with CHIP’s internship manager to review internship process and discuss career objectives, internship goals, and internship opportunities.

 4. Apply and interview for internships.

-1. Work with sponsoring organization, faculty advisor, and CHIP program coordinator to develop an internship proposal.
+1. Work with sponsoring organization and CHIP internship manager to develop an internship proposal.
 The proposal should include the following:

 • An overview of the project(s) with which the student will engage